tolry/talkly/README.md

 what the first version should deliver:

 - rudimentary authentication/authorization mechanism (e.g. HTTP BASIC authentication, NTLM, ...)
+- anyone can
-- anyone can add new suggestions
+    - add new suggestions
-- vote
+    - vote on suggestions
-- comment
+    - comment on suggestions
-- talks can be archived and additional info (slide, links, ...) can be added
+- after a talk is selected and performed, they can be
+    - archived
+    - slides added

-As said before: this is not meant for everyone and far from stable, but if you like the idea and like to contribute or use it, go ahead.
+As said before: this is not meant for everyone and far from stable.
+But if you like the idea and like to contribute or use it, go ahead.

+Also this is a testbed for me, to get a little bit more familiar with silex.

+technologies used:
+- zurb foundation 5
+- silex
+- doctrine orm
+- jquery